BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0013_SOP_for_Federated_EGA_Helpdesk_-_Grant_submitter_role_to_FEGA_user_using_the_Helpdesk_Portal.md

 ![ ](../../docs/images/FEGA-SOP0013_image_1.png)

-7.    *Send an email to the submitter giving instructions on how to start the metadata submission on the EGA portal.*
+7.    *Send an email to the submitter giving instructions on how to start the metadata submission on the EGA portal, following the specification of your node.
+If your submission portal is provided by Central EGA, you can use a similar email to the following:*

 Subject: Instructions for submitting your metadata to EGA